 Look, it’s all well and good for us to reduce the amount of plastic we personally use in our daily lives.
 And that has been my project for my own life, and this blog, and my talks, and my book for over 5 years.
 But are our personal actions enough to stem the tide of new plastic that is being dumped onto the earth… Read the restRead the full post.

 I’m so excited to let you know that after a month of being held up by Hurricane Sandy and other weather on the East Coast, the second printing of my book, Plastic-Free: How I Kicked the Plastic Habit and How You Can Too has finally arrived in the warehouse!

 As I mentioned in a previous post, I put together an educational holiday gift pack to help spread the message that there are so many things all of us can do to reduce plastic in our lives and solve the plastic pollution problem.

 The pack includes a signed, beautifully designed hardback copy of Plastic-Free.
 Click here to learn more about the book.
 And click here to view images of the book inside and out.
 The regular retail price is $19.95.

-The pack also includes a copy of the DVD Bag It, my favorite documentary, and not just because it’s about plastic and certainly not just because I have a cameo in it, but because it’s really good!
-It combines the right amount of serious information… Read the restRead the full post.
+The pack also includes a copy of the DVD Bag It: Is Your Life Too Plastic?, my favorite documentary, and not just because it’s about plastic and certainly not just because I have a cameo in it, but because it’s really good!… Read the restRead the full post.